-The Contingent Compensation Payments to be treated as Eliminated Payments shall be determined by the Company by determining the "Contingent Compensation Payment Ratio" (as defined below) for each Contingent Compensation Payment and then reducing the Contingent Compensation Payments in order beginning with the Contingent Compensation Payment with the highest Contingent Compensation Payment Ratio.
+- The Contingent Compensation Payments to be treated as Eliminated Payments shall be determined by the Company by determining the "Contingent Compensation Payment Ratio" (as defined below) for each Contingent Compensation Payment and then reducing the Contingent Compensation Payments in order beginning with the Contingent Compensation Payment with the highest Contingent Compensation Payment Ratio.
 For Contingent Compensation Payments with the same Contingent Compensation Payment Ratio, such Contingent Compensation Payment shall be reduced based on the time of payment of such Contingent Compensation Payments with amounts having later payment dates being reduced first.
 For Contingent Compensation Payments with the same Contingent Compensation Payment Ratio and the same time of payment, such Contingent Compensation Payments shall be reduced on a pro rata basis (but not below zero) prior to reducing Contingent Compensation Payments with a lower Contingent Compensation Payment Ratio.
 The term "Contingent Compensation Payment Ratio" shall mean a fraction the numerator of which is the value of the applicable Contingent Compensation Payment that must be taken into account by Executive for purposes of Section 4999(a) of the Code, and the denominator of which is the actual amount to be received by Executive in respect of the applicable Contingent Compensation Payment.
-For example, in the case of an equity grant that is treated as contingent on the Change in Ownership or Control because the time at which the payment is made or the payment vests is accelerated, the denominator shall be determined by reference to the fair market value of the equity at the acceleration date, and not in accordance with the methodology for determining the value of accelerated payments set forth in Treasury Regulation Section 1.280G-1Q/A-24(b) or (c)).

-(vi) The provisions of this Section 4(e) are intended to apply to any and all payments or benefits available to Executive under this Agreement or any other agreement or plan of the Company under which Executive receives Contingent Compensation Payments.

-5. Proprietary Rights, Inventions, Non-Competition and Non-Solicitation Agreement.

-Executive acknowledges and agrees that Executive must, as a condition of Executive's employment, execute, within ten (10) business days following Executive's Commencement Date (but in no event prior to the Commencement Date), the Proprietary Rights, Inventions, Non-Competition and Non-Solicitation Agreement attached hereto as Exhibit B (the "Restrictive Covenants Agreement") indicating Executive's agreement to all of Executive's obligations thereunder.
-Executive further acknowledges that the Executive's receipt of the equity awards as set forth in Section 3(d) above and Executive's eligibility for the severance benefits described in Section 4(b) above is contingent on Executive's agreement to the post-employment non-competition provisions set forth in the Restrictive Covenants Agreement.
+For example, in the case of an equity grant that is treated as contingent on the Change in Ownership or Control because the time at which the payment is made or the payment vests is accelerated, the denominator shall be determined by reference to the fair market value of the equity at the acceleration date, and not in accordance with the methodology for determining the value of accelerated payments set forth in Treasury Regulation Section 1.280G-1O/A-24(b) or (c)). - (vi) The provisions of this Section 4(e) are intended to apply to any and all payments or benefits available to Executive under this Agreement or any other agreement or plan of the Company under which Executive receives Contingent Compensation Payments. - 5.
+Proprietary Rights, Inventions, Non-Competition and Non-Solicitation Agreement.
+In exchange for Executive's continued employment with the Company pursuant to the terms and conditions herein and, with respect to the non-competition provision, Executive's eligibility for the severance benefits described in Section 4(b), you hereby agree to execute the Proprietary Rights, Inventions, Non-Competition and Non-Solicitation Agreement attached hereto as Exhibit B (the "Restrictive Covenants Agreement") indicating Executive's agreement to all of Executive's obligations thereunder.
+Executive further acknowledges that Executive's eligibility for the severance benefits described in Section 4(b) of this Agreement is contingent on Executive's agreement to the post-employment non-competition provisions set forth in the Restrictive Covenants Agreement.
 Executive further acknowledges that such consideration was mutually agreed upon by Executive and the Company and is fair and reasonable in exchange for Executive's compliance with such non-competition obligations and that Executive was provided at least ten (10) business days to review the Restrictive Covenants Agreement.
+Executive further represents that Executive is not under any obligation to any former employer or any other person or entity which would or does prevent, limit, or impair in any way the performance by Executive of Executive's duties pursuant to this Agreement.